mc-dev-87/PocketVatsimMETAR/README.md

 ## Features

-- Fetches data every 30 minutes from the VATSIM network.
+- Fetches METAR data every 30 minutes from the VATSIM network.
+- Fetches ATIS data every 5 minutes from the VATSIM network.
 - Colored dots show the flight category (VFR, SVFR, IFR).
 - Left-click on any airport to view the full METAR details.
 - Right-click on the app to drag it.